tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Conical Pendulums.md

 	v = 26m/s
 	about 94km/h
 ## Vertical Circular Motion - Mass on String
-A body that is in circular motion in the vertical plane also has a centripetal force to cause the change in velocity, but the weight of the body has difffering effects depending upon its position.
+A body that is in circular motion in the vertical plane also has a centripetal force to cause the change in velocity, but the weight of the body has differing effects depending upon its position.
-Consider
+Consider Newton's Second Law.
+∑F = ma
+Towards the centre is considered positive.